 Portfolio

-Below are examples of my work showcasing different audience levels, writing styles, and estimated project timelines.
+Below are examples of my work showcasing different audience levels, writing styles, and project complexity.

 | Article Title | Audience | Style | Estimated Time | Description |